csbaxter/docs/multiplicative/README.md

 <img src="affine-cipher.jpg" />

+Notice how the original value of letters is assigned, we say A = 0, B = 1, C = 3 and so on.
+You will need to keep this in mind when implementing your program, because by default the ASCII value for A = 65 and a = 97 🤔

 Let's write a program called `affine` that enables you to encrypt messages using the Affine cipher.
 When the user executes the program you should first prompt them to input a positive integer value for `a` and an integer value for `b`.
 If the user inputs 0 or a negative number, reject it and continue to prompt them for a number.
 Next the user should be prompted for the phrase they want to encrypt, which can include any combination of letters, numbers, punctuation and whitespace.

 Here are a few examples of how the program might work.
 For example, if the user inputs `a` = 5, `b` = 8 and a plaintext of `HELLO`: